 In the same vein, Quarter Horse offers a Flight Test, a chance to taste the same bean as a straight espresso and in milk.
 I wish more places would offer this as an option since I often try an espresso and then wonder what it would taste like in milk (or vice-versa if I had it as a piccolo).

-January 2017: Quarter House has been taken over by Peloton Espresso.
+January 2017: With the move to Birmingham and to roasting its own coffee, the original Quarter House in Oxford has been taken over by Peloton Espresso.
 Expect an update as soon as I can get back to Oxford!

 You can read more of my thoughts after the gallery.